-A constant value for the electricity price over the whole simulation period.
+Constant electricity price [Currency/kWh] A constant value for the electricity price over the whole simulation period.
 Is overruled if an electricity price scenario is specified.

+Electricity price scenario

 Which electricity price scenario is to be used for case, referring to lists of monthly electricity price scenarios as defined in basis data.
 If no electricity price scenario is specified, the electricity will be constant in time with value as given by the constant electricity price.

-Wind farm main com ponents
+Wind farm main components

-Main component Number Investment cost total [GBP]
+Main component Number Investment cost total [GBP] Fraction of wind farm production loss if outage [%]

-3 MW turbine 20
+3 MW turbine 20 -

-It is possible to specify as many main components and components as needed.
-Components are always part of a main component.
+It is possible to specify as many types of turbines or other main components and subcomponents (i.e. components of the wind turbines) as needed.
+Subcomponents are always part of a main component, but it is not necessary to specify subcomponents unless one wants to use the functionality accessible through the input fields of the Subcomponents table.
 The main components are chosen from a list that has been specified by the user in the basis data.

-Name of the main component, has to be chosen from the available Main component main components as specified in the basis data commissioning
+Name of the main component, has to be chosen from the available Main component main components as specified in the basis data commissioning loss if outage [%]

-Number Number of main components of that type in the wind farm Investment cost for that main component per unit until its Investment cost total [currency]
+Number Number of main components of that type in the wind farm Investment cost total [currency] Investment cost for that main component per unit until its